 - Low body temperature (typically below 100 degrees Fahrenheit.)

 Sparkling water can encourage your cat to start drinking if they appear dehydrated.
-Try not to let your cat become too depending upon it, however.
+Try not to let your cat become too dependent on it, though.
 They’ll need to return to still water sooner.

 Can Cats Drink Flavored Water?

-Another bottled water that could potentially tempt a reluctant cat into drinking is a flavored option.
-If your pet avoids plain water, but loves the smell of fruit, their interest may pique.
-Watermelon and strawberry are particularly likely to attract attention.
+Another bottled water that may tempt a reluctant cat is a flavored option.
+If your pet avoids plain water, but loves the smell of fruit, her interest in drinking more regularly may pique.
+Watermelon and strawberry are very likely to attract the attention of your cat.

-Despite this, it’s best to avoid using store-bought flavored water.
+But it’s advisable to avoid using store-bought flavored water.
 These fluids are typically packed with sugar.
-Even worse, they may use dangerous artificial sweeteners.
-If your cat drinks these in substantial amounts, they could do themselves harm.
+Worse still, they often include artificial sweeteners, such as xylitol.

 That’s not to mean that you cannot flavor your cat’s water yourself.
-Infusing tap water with essence of fruit may mask the smell, and keep your pet interested.
+Infusing tap water with the essence of fruit may mask the smell and keep your pet interested in drinking.

 Why Won’t My Cat Drink Tap Water?

-This, like so many feline behaviors, stems from your pet’s ancestry and instincts.
-Cats instinctively reject still water, as they don’t trust it.
-Wild cats drink from running streams, as they know this water is fresh.
-Some still water in a bowl could be dirty or stagnant in the eyes of your pet.
+Cats reject still water as they don’t trust it.
+Wild cats drink from running streams as they know this water is fresh.
+Some still water in a bowl could be dirty or stagnant, and more likely do her harm.

-Perhaps more importantly, however, the smell of tap water will be off-putting to your cat.
-The quality of tap water varies wildly from state to state, but it will always be treated with chemicals, such as fluoride and chlorine.
+The smell of tap water will be off-putting to your cat.
+The quality of tap water varies from state to state, but it will always be treated with chemicals, such as fluoride and chlorine.
 In theory, these are safe for cats.
 It doesn’t change the fact that your cat will be able to smell these chemicals.

-According to Apec Water, your cat should never be given tap water if you won’t drink it yourself.
-Even if you do drink from the tap, acknowledge your cat’s reluctance to do so.
+According to APEC Water, your cat should never be given tap water if you won’t drink it yourself.
+Even if you do drink from the tap, you should be understanding of your cat’s reluctance to do so.

 Why is Fluoride Bad for Cats?

 Over time, fluoride can gradually damage a cat’s health.
 As the American Cancer Society explains, there have long been suspected links between fluoride and bone cancer.
 Investigating the safety of your local water supply is essential.
-If necessary, consider bottled spring water as an alternative.
+So, consider a quality bottled spring water as an alternative.

 Does a Purifier Make Tap Water Safe?

-An alternative to spring water is to invest in a water purifier.
-This way, you can make tap water as safe as anything you purchase in the store.
-This is especially advisable if you live in one of Best Life’s cities with the worst drinking water.
+An alternative to spring water is purified water.
+That way, you can make tap water as safe as store-bought water.
+This is advisable if you live in one of Best Life’s cities with the worst drinking water.

-The use of a water purifier softens hard water, and removes any offensive chemicals.
-This means that – on paper at least – your cat is more likely to drink it.
-Of course, your cat may still consider it dull.
+The use of a water purifier softens hard water and removes any harmful chemicals.
+This means that your cat is more likely to drink it.
+Of course, your cat may still consider it dull and ignore it.

 Some cats will not countenance drinking still water, preferring to find a running source.
-In such an instance, consider infusing the water to make it more interesting.
+In such an instance, consider infusing the water to make it more attractive to your feline.